Azure/cortana-intelligence-personalization-data-science-playbook/Frequently_Bought_Together_Product_Suggestions_Use_Case.md

     ]
 }
 ```
-Like many retailers, Joseph Mart tracks its offerings in a hierarchical scheme of identifiers.
+Like many retailers, Contoso Mart tracks its offerings in a hierarchical scheme of identifiers.
 The most specific descriptor for an item is its *stock keeping unit* identifier (`SKUID`), used for tracking inventory.
 The next level of organization, the product ID, is used to group together one or more SKUs that are qualitatively similar and always sold at the same price.
 For example, the different sizes of a certain t-shirt would share a product ID since customers expect to pay the same price for any size, but each size would have a unique SKUID so that its inventory can be managed independently.
 Retailers may further group products by product group, brand, or department.

 Understanding a retailer's identifier hierarchy is necessary to select a level at which to aggregate data and make recommendations.
-In Joseph Mart's case, it seems appropriate to make "frequently bought together" selections based on product IDs rather than SKUIDs.
+In Contoso Mart's case, it seems appropriate to make "frequently bought together" selections based on product IDs rather than SKUIDs.
 This choice offers two major benefits: (i) we will have increased power for accurate pattern detection because the number of observations per product ID is larger, and (ii) customers will receive a suggestion to purchase a product and can select their preferred SKU themselves.

-### Optional: Product and Transaction Descriptions
+### Optional: Product and Transaction Descriptions <a name="Optional"></a>

 As we will describe further in the Model Selection section below, new products pose a challenge to recommender systems because they have no/few training observations on which to learn purchase patterns.
 Some recommender models can use a supplied list of product details to identify current items that are similar to a new item; this information can be used to produce appropriate recommendations for the new item even before the first sale has occurred.
 Most retailers maintain a product catalog containing details such as brand, ontology (place within a product hierarchy, e.g. "baked goods, bread, pre-sliced loaves"), seasonality, etc. that can be used for this purpose.
 Sale transaction details like time of day, day of week, number of products, total price, etc. can also help identify similarities between transactions, potentially improving recommendations.